 And there is The Wye Valley Mountainbike Hire Company.

 Every year there is a Walking Festival organised by Walkers Are Welcome that attracts walkers of all abilities and ages to a host of walks with viewpoints, historical monuments, riverside and woodland strolls as well as longer treks for the more adventurous.
+Walkers flock to Ross-on-Wye to explore the town and the surrounding countryside, an Area of Outstanding Natural Beauty.

-Maps and information on local walks here.
+Some maps and information on other local walks are here.